- Congratulations! You will soon be a college graduate!

 - AFTER SHAKING HANDS: Walk toward Ms. Beasley.
 Do not turn toward the center aisle.
 Mr. Pineros will be in the center aisle and will direct you toward Ms. Beasley.
 Undergraduates, turn your tassels to the left.
 Turn when you reach Ms. Beasley and walk toward the Wind Symphony.
 Your photo will be taken again.
 Look toward the photographer, but do not stop.
 Your photo will be taken as you walk.
 Commencement Committee members on the Coliseum floor will guide you back to your seat.

-- At the end of the ceremony, Dr. Hinton and Dr. Hebert will approach Row A when the recessional music begins.
+- At the end of the ceremony, Dr. Hinton and Dr. Standley will approach Row A when the recessional music begins.
 Row A on both sides will begin filing out away from the center aisle.
 Graduates will exit row-by-row.
-You will be escorted from the floor to the Chalkley Room.
+You will be escorted from the floor to south exit.
 No graduates exit down the center aisle.

 - Honors College graduate medals will be presented by President Williams during the ceremony.